2019 Screaming Eagle Second Flight

 Sales are made direct from the winery through a mailing list which has been full since 2000.
 The waiting list to get on the "mailer", as it is often known, is reputed to be several thousand names long.

 Screaming Eagle's vineyard lies within the Oakville AVA in the central part of Napa Valley.
 The unmarked vineyard lies on the eastern side of the AVA, below the vineyards of Dalla Valle and Oakville Ranch in the foothills further east, and just north of Paraduxx in Yountville.
+Second flight the second flight wine. it is as good as they are called cult wine for 2019 second flight.
+WOW!

 As is typical for the AVA, the vineyard is planted mainly to Cabernet Sauvignon with some Merlot and Cabernet Franc, and a small plot of Sauvignon Blanc.